 "I also think it is a superb film", director-actor

-Yang Ik-joon told The Korea Times in an interview, Thursday, in Seoul, when this reporter complimented his multiple award-winning film
+Yang Ik-june told The Korea Times in an interview, Thursday, in Seoul, when this reporter complimented his multiple award-winning film

 "Breathless".
 "Other directors are going to think I'm nauseating", said the 33-year-old headline maker, exploding into another one of his distinct, high-pitched giggles.